All Episodes

 And so therefore, it couldn't really be that bad.

-But I think it's helpful to just put aside how we think about whether it's good or bad.
+But I think it's helpful to just put aside how we think about whether it's good or bad and just look at the actual constraints and incentives of the actors in that system.

-Like everything bottoms out at some absurdity heuristic.
+But then you kind of, then you basically, you have to, like, everything bottoms out at some absurdity heuristic.

-it's more absurd that the actors in that system would elevate this these notions of morality however we think of them in that environment and like that seems to me way less plausible than that they would just respond to the incentives that they're actually operating under.
+And like, that seems to me way less plausible than that they would just respond to the incentives that they're actually operating under.

-I think there were three things like this the destroy them physically part again sort of you know speaks to the incentive structures and the incentive structures as we know in a communist society whatever that whatever is set at the top your success as a party member or a societal member is your ability to implement the strategies or tactics or whatever that are set at the top however inhumane or macabre they may be you use the term extractive repression.
+And the incentive structures, as we know, in a communist society, whatever is said at the top, your success as a party member or a societal member is your ability to implement the strategies or tactics or whatever that are set at the top, however inhumane or macabre they may be.

 I'm simply attempting to direct attention to a form of repression that is profitable and which the state can then use to enhance its capacities through the act of repression.

-Again it's about making sense of this you know this form of very unusual form of state activity and to try to unpack how it does make sense.
+Again, it's about making sense of this, you know, this form of very unusual form of state activity and to try to unpack how it does make sense.

-So that's like where the term comes from and how I've tried to kind of puzzle depuzzle the issue.
+So that's like where the term comes from and how I've tried to kind of puzzle, depuzzle the issue.

-So as you were discussing this earlier I was one of the revelations when we were making Finding Manny the Holocaust documentary you made about my wife's father was I just having even read a lot of literature I hadn't realized how important Jew slave labor was to the Nazi war machine to the German war machine.
+So as you were discussing this earlier, I was one of the revelations when we were making Finding Manny, the Holocaust documentary you made about my wife's father, was I just having even read a lot of literature, I hadn't realized how important Jew slave labor was to the Nazi war machine, to the German war machine.

-It was unbelievable how many of these slave labor camps you know and then which were later funneled into the into the death camps there were right and how important that was so there was this attempt at extracting whatever value was possible never mind you know later you know collecting the gold fillings and God knows what else right at the death camps themselves.
+So there was this attempt at extracting whatever value was possible, never mind, you know, later, you know, collecting the gold fillings and God knows what else, right, at the death camps themselves.

-But that that that's a really interesting observation.
+But that's a really interesting observation.

-You just reminded me of something we've talked about before which is just the odd reality this is something you know having sat in this looking at this issue for 20 years I had never considered how odd it is that this extractive process of you know monetizing Human beings of your own population for a state to actually be, you know, at some level selling the body parts of their own citizens to foreigners.
+This is something, you know, having sat in this, looking at this issue for 20 years, I had never considered how odd it is that this extractive process of monetizing human beings of your own population for a state to actually be at some level selling the body parts of their own citizens to foreigners.

 But following the logic of the market, you could see, well, foreigners are going to pay more.